sillydan1/aaltitoad/README.md

  -u, --trace-output             | [DIR]/[FILENAME] Output file for traces.
 Use together with '--trace' option -f, --timing-info              | [DIR]/[FILENAME] Input file for timing information/instructions.
 Use together with '--trace' option
  -z, --ignore-update-influence	| Forces transitions to be taken, no matter if they have an overlapping update influence.
 NOTE: Does not disable the warning
+ -h, --help                     | Print this message
 ```

+## Contributing
+If you want to contribute to the project either raise an issue, or fork the repo and register a pull request on Github.